japila-books/spark-sql-internals/docs/spark-sql-CatalogStatistics.md

 # CatalogStatistics -- Table Statistics From External Catalog (Metastore)

 [[creating-instance]][[table-statistics]]
-`CatalogStatistics` are *table statistics* that are stored in an link:spark-sql-ExternalCatalog.adoc[external catalog] (aka _metastore_):
+`CatalogStatistics` are *table statistics* that are stored in an spark-sql-ExternalCatalog.md[external catalog] (aka _metastore_):

 * [[sizeInBytes]] Physical *total size* (in bytes)
 * [[rowCount]] Estimated *number of rows* (aka _row count_)
-* [[colStats]] *Column statistics* (i.e. column names and their link:spark-sql-ColumnStat.adoc[statistics])
+* [[colStats]] *Column statistics* (i.e. column names and their spark-sql-ColumnStat.md[statistics])

 [NOTE]
 ====
-`CatalogStatistics` is a "subset" of the statistics in link:spark-sql-Statistics.adoc[Statistics] (as there are no concepts of link:spark-sql-Statistics.adoc#attributeStats[attributes] and link:spark-sql-Statistics.adoc#hints[broadcast hint] in metastore).
+`CatalogStatistics` is a "subset" of the statistics in spark-sql-Statistics.md[Statistics] (as there are no concepts of spark-sql-Statistics.md#attributeStats[attributes] and spark-sql-Statistics.md#hints[broadcast hint] in metastore).

 `CatalogStatistics` are often stored in a Hive metastore and are referred as *Hive statistics* while `Statistics` are the *Spark statistics*.
 ====

-`CatalogStatistics` can be converted to link:spark-sql-Statistics.adoc[Spark statistics] using <<toPlanStats, toPlanStats>> method.
+`CatalogStatistics` can be converted to spark-sql-Statistics.md[Spark statistics] using <<toPlanStats, toPlanStats>> method.

 `CatalogStatistics` is <<creating-instance, created>> when:

-* link:spark-sql-LogicalPlan-AnalyzeColumnCommand.adoc#run[AnalyzeColumnCommand], `AlterTableAddPartitionCommand` and `TruncateTableCommand` commands are executed (and store statistics in link:spark-sql-ExternalCatalog.adoc[ExternalCatalog])
+* spark-sql-LogicalPlan-AnalyzeColumnCommand.md#run[AnalyzeColumnCommand], `AlterTableAddPartitionCommand` and `TruncateTableCommand` commands are executed (and store statistics in spark-sql-ExternalCatalog.md[ExternalCatalog])

-* `CommandUtils` is requested for link:spark-sql-CommandUtils.adoc#updateTableStats[updating existing table statistics], the link:spark-sql-CommandUtils.adoc#compareAndGetNewStats[current statistics (if changed)]
+* `CommandUtils` is requested for spark-sql-CommandUtils.md#updateTableStats[updating existing table statistics], the spark-sql-CommandUtils.md#compareAndGetNewStats[current statistics (if changed)]

-* `HiveExternalCatalog` is requested for link:hive/HiveExternalCatalog.adoc#statsFromProperties[restoring Spark statistics from properties] (from a Hive Metastore)
+* `HiveExternalCatalog` is requested for hive/HiveExternalCatalog.md#statsFromProperties[restoring Spark statistics from properties] (from a Hive Metastore)

-* link:hive/DetermineTableStats.adoc#apply[DetermineTableStats] and link:spark-sql-SparkOptimizer-PruneFileSourcePartitions.adoc[PruneFileSourcePartitions] logical optimizations are executed (i.e. applied to a logical plan)
+* hive/DetermineTableStats.md#apply[DetermineTableStats] and spark-sql-SparkOptimizer-PruneFileSourcePartitions.md[PruneFileSourcePartitions] logical optimizations are executed (i.e. applied to a logical plan)

-* `HiveClientImpl` is requested for a table or partition link:hive/HiveClientImpl.adoc#readHiveStats[statistics from Hive's parameters]
+* `HiveClientImpl` is requested for a table or partition hive/HiveClientImpl.md#readHiveStats[statistics from Hive's parameters]

 [source, scala]
 ----